Skip to Main Content

 If you truly care about your basement, you should keep the sump pump operational.
 A faulty sump pump exposes your home to flooding and water damage.
 When the floods arrive, they can result in water-damaged homes that cost thousands of dollars to repair.

-Don’t join the list of Raleigh, NC, homeowners who leave their basements to fate.
+Don’t join the list of homeowners who leave their basements to fate.
 Make sure your sump pump is in good working order, and you’ll never worry about what will happen.

 In this guide, we’ll give you a rundown of the common problems, show you how to check your sump pump for damage, and ways you can maintain it.